 Most readThe War on Cash What happened to maglev?
-How swing became the first pop music – and gave us the first hipsters Inside LEGO's imaginative London office Is digital technology stifling creativity?
+Inside LEGO's imaginative London office How swing became the first pop music – and gave us the first hipsters Digital nomads and the future of work

 It could be a challenge.
 Aside from the sheer effort of planning a whole new town there was occasional dissent from those who feared the concreting over of the countryside.
 And some councils – notably Glasgow – wanted to keep their population (in this case a Labour-voting population) within city limits.
-Occasionally residents and businesses needed a little gentle convincing to relocate: witness the bonkers space pop single Northampton Development Agency commissioned to sell the town, Energy in Northampton, and the proto-Gregory's Girl social realism of Living at Thamesmead.
+Occasionally residents and businesses needed a little gentle convincing to relocate: witness the bonkers space pop 7" single, Energy in Northampton, which Northampton Development Agency commissioned to sell the town; and the proto-Gregory's Girl social realism of Living at Thamesmead.
 Milton Keynes had the charming red balloon TV ad and, more bizarrely, Cliff Richard rollerskating through the shopping centre.

 JG Ballard said he wrote about the future because he believed it would be better than the past.
 This is the very essence of town planning: that creating something new, something that works better than what went before, can mould superior worlds.
-But in an infamous section of Robert Hughes' masterful BBC art series The Shock of the New, this fierce Aussie decries Brasilia as "a ceremonial slum" and Paris' Peripherique New Towns as dead ends.
-He urges urban planners to shut up because we all need a bit of (his words) "shit" around us in the cities artists and the rest of us live in – like Paris, New York and London.
+But in an infamous section of Robert Hughes's masterful BBC art series The Shock of the New, this fierce Aussie decried Brasilia as "a ceremonial slum" and Paris's Peripherique New Towns as dead ends.
+He urged urban planners to shut up because we all need a bit of (his words) "shit" around us in the cities artists and the rest of us live in: like Paris, New York and London.

 Each UK New Town has its own character.
 Cumbernauld’s infamous town centre megastructure has been called Britain's ugliest building, but it was intended as a radical and revolutionary attempt to get all of the town's services – library, shops, bookies, hotel, car park, bus station and penthouse flats – into one space station-like building.
 "I tried to take some American friends to Cumbernauld [town centre] and they refused to get out of the car!" says Catherine Croft.
 "That's unusually urban and intimidating; in general there is a calm softness to our New Town design."